Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    };
    ```

-5. To register the callback called when a client reads the value of the characteristic from the local GATT server, create the callback function and pass it as an argument to the `setReadValueRequestCallback()`:
+5. To register the callback called when a client reads the value of the characteristic from the local GATT server, create the callback and pass it as an argument to `setReadValueRequestCallback()`:
    ```
    var characteristicReadRequestCallback = function(clientAddress, offset) {
       console.log(clientAddress + " requested to read characteristic's value with offset: " + offset);